Palestinian militants fire rockets after Israel strikes Gaza

 As air raid sirens continued to wail, Israeli media said at least 100 rockets had been fired.
 Israeli rescuers said two people were hurt running for shelter, and local officials said an empty home in the southern town of Sderot was struck.

-Earlier Wednesday, Israeli aircraft hit targets in Gaza for the second straight day, killing at least one Palestinian.
+Throughout the day, Israeli aircraft hit targets in Gaza for the second straight day, killing at least three Palestinians.

 Tuesday's strikes killed three senior Islamic Jihad militants and at least 10 civilians — most of them women and children.
 Palestinian militants have pledged to retaliate while Israel says it is prepared for a further escalation of hostilities.